Babdan/CompEngineeringBscSemester5/COMP 421 Computer Networks/Term Project/README.md

-# UDP Game Application 🎮
+# SEQ-ACK Learning Game 🎮

 ## Description 🕹️
 Welcome to the UDP Game Application!
 This network-based game showcases the power of UDP (User Datagram Protocol) communication in Python.
 With Tkinter handling the user interface and sockets managing network communication, get ready for a thrilling gaming experience.
 Exciting features include: